Alsace from the sky – 7 aerial activities to try out

 • Nothing!

-Helicopter flight in Colmar
+5. Helicopter baptism in Colmar

 • Being amazed by Alsace from the sky: just splendid!